Golf Etiquette for Beginners: Things Every Golfer Should Know

 On the fairway, you would either replace your divot or use sand and seed mix again.
 In a bunker, you would generally find that rakes are provided.
 You can smooth over the area where you played your shot and also any footprints that you left.

-Arguably the most important is repairing pitch marks on the green.
-Pitch marks are caused when golf balls land on the green particularly if the greens are soft.
-The USGA studied pitch marks and their own findings suggest that unrepaired pitch marks can cause issues for weeks.
-The USGA has a video showing the correct way to repair a pitch mark.
+Arguably the most important is to repair ball marks on the green.
+Ball marks are caused when golf balls land on the green particularly if the greens are soft.
+The USGA studied pitch marks and their own findings suggest that unrepaired ball marks can cause issues for weeks.
+The USGA has a video showing the correct way to repair a ball mark.

 All golfers should respect the course and I think this is one area where you show your understanding of the game.
-Repair any pitch marks that you make and at least one other.
+Repair the ball mark that you make and at least one other.
 Personally, I think this is one of the most important aspects of golf course etiquette.

 If you are riding in a cart then first and foremost you need to follow any rules that the club lays down with regard to sticking to the cart path etc.

 Some clubs will allow carts onto the fairways and others are not so keen.
 Weather conditions will also dictate where you can and can’t go in a cart.

 Make sure you follow any signs on the course to avoid causing damage.

 In order to maintain the pace of play, you should drop off your playing partner at their ball with some clubs.
 Then you can then drive over to your ball while they are preparing to hit.
 They should then walk back to the cart while you are preparing to hit.
 This is obviously the ideal but not always achievable.